A member of the Rose family, related to plums, peaches, and apricots, and

 If the trunk or branches are exposed to full sun, apply white citrus tree paint

 to prevent sunscald.

 Propagation: Cuttings grafted onto rootstock.
 Can be grown from

 Pests: Very susceptible to brown rot, bacterial canker, cytospora canker,

 Sweet cherry is considered one of the most difficult fruit trees to grow

-Sufficient chill hours to induce flowering and fruit set may be marginal in some regions.
+Sufficient chill hours to induce flowering and fruit set may be marginal in hot climates.